 Funding opportunity

-• research funding applications to MRC
+• support research applications to MRC

-The full economic cost (FEC) of your scheme can be up to £20,000 over a duration of up to 18 months.
+The full economic cost (FEC) of your scheme can be up to £20,000 and over a duration of up to 18 months.
 MRC will fund 100% of the FEC.

 Who can apply